Roockbye/Password-Manager/security/markdown/fail2ban.md

 $ sudo fail2ban-client unban IP
 ```

-Add some conditions for port 80 and 443 :
+Add some conditions for ports 80 and 443 :

 - In jail.local: